Raduyno/FazelFreedomMod/README.md

 You arent allowed to give to anyone a compiled version of FF Mod.
 You need to compile it with NetBeans.
 Dont say the Mod is your own work.

+# Info
+We are forked from TotalFreedomMod you may check out their license